iagsalazar1-cs/System-Administration-Projects/03-Configuring-DNS-and-DHCP-in-Windows-Server/README.md

 * **Task 6: Install DHCP Server Role:** Install the `DHCP Server` role on the `Windows Server`.
 * **Task 7: Authorize DHCP Server:** Authorize the `DHCP` server.
 * **Task 8: Add and Activate a new IPv4 scope:** Name it **Cyber Scope** with its IP address range, subnet mask, and exclusions.
+* **Task 9: Add and Activate a new IPv4 scope (Continued):** Specify the lease duration of 7 days, DHCP Options with parent domain cyber.local, DNS Server IP 192.168.0.1, and confirm the scope's activation.

 ### Step-by-Step Guide